litmuschaos/v1-litmus-docs/docs/disk-fill.md

 ## Details

--   Causes Disk Stress by filling up the ephemeral storage of the pod (in the /var/lib/docker/container/{{container_id}}) on any given node.
+-   Causes Disk Stress by filling up the ephemeral storage of the pod on any given node.
 -   Causes the application pod to get evicted if the capacity filled exceeds the pod's ephemeral storage limit.
 -   Tests the Ephemeral Storage Limits, to ensure those parameters are sufficient.
 -   Tests the application's resiliency to disk stress/replica evictions.